maartensukel/privacy-filter-object-detection-blur/README.md

                         objectness threshold, DEFAULT: 0.5 -n, --nms-thresh NMS_THRESH
-                        non max suppression threshold, DEFAULT: 0.4 --min-hits MIN_HITS   A tracker needs to match a bounding box for at least this many frames before it is registered.
-Prevents false positives
-  --max-age MAX_AGE     The number of frames a tracker is kept alive without
-                        matching bounding boxes.
-Useful for tracker while an object is temporarily blocked -o, --outdir OUTDIR output directory, DEFAULT: output/ -w, --webcam          flag for detecting from webcam.
+                        non max suppression threshold, DEFAULT: 0.4 -o, --outdir OUTDIR output directory, DEFAULT: output/ -w, --webcam          flag for detecting from webcam.
 Specify webcam ID in the input. usually 0 for a single webcam connected